-■ Standard 9-10.R.6: When reading texts, including those from diverse cultures, determine a theme, analyze its development in detail, including how it emerges and is shaped and refined by specific details; provide an objective summary that includes textual evidence.
+■ Standard 11-12.R.6: When reading texts, including those from diverse cultures, determine two or more themes and analyze their development, including how they interact and build on one another to produce a complex account, and provide an objective summary that includes textual evidence.
 (RL)

-When reading texts, including those from diverse cultures, determine two or more main ideas, analyze the main ideas' relationship to supporting ideas, and provide an objective summary that includes textual evidence.
+When reading texts, including those from diverse cultures, determine main ideas of two or more texts, analyze the main ideas, supporting details, and the relationship between/among the texts; provide an objective synthesis of the texts that includes textual evidence.
 (RI)

-- Identifying themes or main ideas - Explaining and analyzing the theme or main idea - Understanding how themes or main ideas are introduced, explored, and evolve throughout a text - Demonstrating analysis of textual evidence; citing specific phrases, sentences and passages to support analysis of the themes or main ideas - Providing a concise and impartial summary of a text's theme (RL) - Combining information from multiple texts to create a cohesive and unbiased summary (RI) - Analyzing multiple texts on the same theme or topic - Using relevant and accurate textual evidence to support an interpretation or summary
+- Identifying two or more themes or main ideas - Explaining and analyzing themes or main ideas - Understanding how themes or main ideas are introduced, explored, and evolve throughout a text - Demonstrating analysis of textual evidence; citing specific phrases, sentences and passages to support analysis of themes or main ideas - Providing a concise and impartial summary of multiple text's themes (RL) - Combining information from multiple texts to create a cohesive and unbiased summary (RI) - Analyzing multiple texts on the same theme or topic - Using relevant and accurate textual evidence to support an interpretation or summary

-■ Standard 6.R.6:

-When reading texts, including those from diverse cultures, determine the theme, how characters respond to conflict or how the speaker reflects upon a topic, and summarize the text.
+■ Standard 6.R.6: When reading texts, including those from diverse cultures, determine the theme, how characters respond to conflict or how the speaker reflects upon a topic, and summarize the text.
 (RL)